its-ChaTTy/Ownly/triggers.md

   INSERT INTO "ActiveRent" ("itemId", "userId", "startDate", "endDate", "price") VALUES (NEW."itemId", NEW."userId", NEW."startDate", NEW."endDate", NEW.price);

-  -- Delete the accepted request from RentRequest
-  -- DELETE FROM "RentRequest" WHERE id = NEW.id;

-  -- Update other overlapping requests to be rejected PERFORM updateRentRequests(NEW."itemId", NEW."startDate", NEW."endDate");
+  -- Update other overlapping requests to be rejected UPDATE "RentRequest"
+  SET "ownerStatus" = 'REJECTED', "adminStatus" = 'REJECTED' WHERE "itemId" = NEW."itemId"
+    AND "startDate" >= NEW."startDate"
+    AND "endDate" <= NEW."endDate"
+    AND id != NEW.id;

   RETURN NULL;
 END;
 $$ LANGUAGE plpgsql;

 CREATE TRIGGER request_accepted
 AFTER UPDATE ON "RentRequest"